everstake/vscode-plugin-substrate/README.md

 2) Execute command `yarn` in terminal
 3) Press `F5`

+## How to use

+To start using this extension - install it from [marketplace]().

+## Features

+This extension provides next features:

+1) Start/Stop local node
+2) Clear chain data
+3) Manage accounts
+4) Execute extrinsics
+5) Subscribe for chain state changes

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.